-The Ryedale School Duke of Edinburgh’s Award Unit is run by Steven Underwood assisted by Jon Hogg.
+The Ryedale School Duke of Edinburgh’s Award Unit is run by Mr Steven Underwood assisted by Mr Jon Hogg and Mr Connor-Crabb.
 There is lots of useful information on the D of E website.
 Please email Steven Underwood if you need to make an enquiry about the award.

 The Duke of Edinburgh’s Award is a voluntary programme which the students undertake in their own time.
 We recruit students at the end of year 9.
 It began in 1956 and is aimed at young people aged between 14 and 25.
 Over ¼ million young people take part each year.